• Skip to primary navigation

 The Bible doesn’t forbid drinking – only drunkenness.
 Many Christians abstain from alcohol to avoid the appearance of evil (1 Thessalonians 5:22).
 However, some drink with self-control and moderation.
 Those who only have a couple of drinks may be able to do so with a clear conscience if drinking doesn’t lead to drunkenness.

 For marijuana, a much lower dosage creates a state of intoxication.
 In fact, it takes just 7 milligrams of THC to make the individual high.
 Depending on their weight and other personal factors, this is between four and eight puffs of a marijuana cigarette.
-In theory, an individual could ingest a small dose of THC that wouldn’t result in intoxication.
+In theory, very small amounts of THC may not produce noticeable intoxication.
 However, in most cases, the purpose of smoking pot is to get high, so many Christians conclude that smoking even a small amount of weed is a sin.

 Marijuana Use Can Lead to Impaired Decision Making

-While marijuana has largely been believed to be relatively harmless, an increasing body of research points to impaired decision-making.
+While marijuana is often viewed as relatively harmless, an increasing body of research points to impaired decision-making and cognition.
 One study notes that chronic weed use disrupts normal decision-making processes.
 It influences the individual’s impulsivity, their ability to switch between cognitive tasks, and their working memory.
 Like alcohol, marijuana can impact the individual’s cognitive function and affect their ability to complete necessary tasks.

 Weed use mentions in the Bible